HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/livesync.md

 It is recommended that you use the node version of the DXClient while working with LiveSync.
 LiveSync is supported in scaled DX environment setups.

 !!! note
-    You can trigger all LiveSync commands from within the target local paths.
+    - You can trigger all LiveSync commands from within the target local paths.
-    Starting CF223, HTML and Folder Components are now supported in LiveSync Pull and Push commands for WCM Design Library are available for .
+    - Starting CF223, HTML and Folder Components are supported in LiveSync Pull and Push commands for WCM Design Library.
-    Starting CF225, Presentation Templates are now supported in LiveSync Pull and Push commands for WCM Design Library are available.
+    - Starting CF225, Presentation Templates are supported in LiveSync Pull and Push commands for WCM Design Library.
-    Starting CF227, Style-Sheet Components are now supported in LiveSync Pull and Push commands for WCM Design Library.
+    - Starting CF227, Style-sheet Components are supported in LiveSync Pull and Push commands for WCM Design Library.

 ## LiveSync Push Theme